 If you received one or more of your doses outside of Ontario

-If you received one or more doses of the covid 19 vaccine out of province, contact your local public health unit to record your information and receive proper documentation.
-They will verify and register your vaccination records in CovaxON.
-If you do not have an Ontario health card, they can provide you with a unique pass code called a covid ID.
+If you received one or more doses of the covid 19vaccine out of province, contact your local public health unit to register your information and receive proper documentation.
+They will verify and record your vaccination records in COVaxON.
+If you do not have an Ontario health card, they can provide you with a unique pass code called a COVID ID.

-Once registered, you will be able to obtain a vaccine certificate through the provincial portal at COVID-19 vaccination provincial portal or by calling the Provincial Vaccine Contact Centre (PVCC) at 1-833-943-3900.
+Once recorded, you will be able to obtain an enhanced vaccine certificate through the provincial portal at COVID-19 vaccination provincial portal or by calling the Provincial Vaccine Contact Centre (PVCC) at 1-833-943-3900.
 The contact center agent can email you a secure URL so you can access your vaccine certificate.

 If you aren't vaccinated

-If you aren’t vaccinated or are partially vaccinated (you have one dose), you:
+If you aren’t vaccinated or are partially vaccinated (for example, you have only the first dose of a two-dose series), you: